 Litter For After Spay/Neuter Surgery

-Post-surgery use a dust free litter, so no litter ends up stuck to the surgical site.
+Post-surgery you should use a dust-free litter, so no litter ends up stuck to the surgical site.
 Corn-based litters, such as World’s Best Cat Litter™, are always a good idea.